TheGiftsProject/configreader/README.md

    FACEBOOK.secret_key
 ```

-Since we are using an EnvConfigReader object, the some_config we asked for is loaded up from the current RAILS_ENVIRONMENT.
+Since we are using an EnvConfigReader object, the FACEBOOK.id key we asked for is loaded up from the current RAILS_ENVIRONMENT.
 By default, ConfigReader will assume your config folder is your Rails.root/config, and will build the full path using it.

 There's also a FlatConfigReader, which is the more basic version. it's useful for flat config files like so: